jonloone/Looneyideas/exampleSite/content/posts/_next-Information-empire.md

    - ChatGPT
 ---

-# The Next Information Empire

-### Redefining networked knowledge and search in the Cognitive Computing Era.

 I recently read researcher [Simon Wardley's take](https://x.com/swardley/status/1717457831736103159?s=20) on how he used ChatGPT and Perplexity.AI to reflect on and engage topics.

 I've found myself using these tools in a similar manner and have slowly replaced how I've researched and interacted with the web.
 Simon's thread led me down a rabbit hole, rethinking knowledge curation, cognitive tooling, search engines, and our internet experience.